-The Canon T50 was one of a series of camera models that Canon built to target people that wanted a simple film camera to use.
-It is not the best camera to try to learn photography with due to a lack of basic features.
+The Canon T50 was one Canon’s T series models that was built to target people that wanted simple film cameras.
+It is not the best Canon SLR to try to learn film photography with, due to a lack of basic camera features.

 Canon introduced the T50 in March of 1983.
 The camera was discontinued in December 1989 and replaced with the Canon T60.
 The T50 operates more like a high-end point and shoot camera that uses interchangeable lenses, such as the Canon Sure Shot (AF35M).